 Meet the criteria

-If the job ad is very specific that you must meet minimum criteria and you don’t meet that criteria, don’t apply for the job.
-If you aren’t sure if you are right for the position but are very enthusiastic, make an enquiry or an expression of interest first before applying.
+If the job ad is very specific that you must meet minimum criteria and you don’t meet those criteria, don’t apply for the job.
+If you aren’t sure whether you are right for the position but are very enthusiastic, make an enquiry or an expression of interest first before applying.
 It can be helpful to structure your cover letter or CV to respond specifically to each selection criterion, point by point.
 This will demonstrate to the employer just what a good fit for the job you are.

 Job applications with typographical, grammatical or other errors, or that are poorly formatted, tell your employer that you haven’t taken adequate time to prepare your application or, worse still, that you don’t have the skills to prepare one that is error free.
 This is especially important for people applying for jobs as editors specifically, or in the fields of education, communications and publishing in general.
 (And remember, you can always have your job application professionally edited!)